Coderad32/Coderad32/README.md

 ## About ::

 \About-me
-Call me C.J.
-I am an enthusiastic web developer from Colorado United States I work remotly from the mountains looking for work currently so I am working on my Github profile making it better by adding tips and tricks to my Account.
-I could go for a coffee & joint; someday.
+Hi, I’m C.J., an enthusiastic web developer based in the beautiful mountains of Colorado, USA.
+I work remotely and am currently on the lookout for new job opportunities.
+In the meantime, I’m enhancing my GitHub profile by adding valuable tips and tricks.
+I enjoy a good coffee and a joint; maybe we can share one someday.

 ## Community Share Projects
 I am currently working on open source projects hosted on my Github account.